 2. It is all about yoga Asana and difficult postures

 When you attend a yoga class, you will go through a series of yoga poses that may make you think that oh, Yoga is all about asanas (poses).
 The truth is, asanas are only a tiny part of this ancient science of wellness that is based on the eight limbs.
 These eight limbs include ethics (Yama and niyama), pranayama, different meditation techniques (dhyana), Dharana, Samadhi, kriyas along with yoga asanas.

 3. Yoga is a religious practice

 People have this common apprehension about yoga, that it belongs to a certain religion.
 It is indeed true that yoga is born and nurtured in Rishikesh (India) which is famous as a Dev bhumi for Hindus.
-However, yoga is all about the sacred union of individual consciousness with higher consciousness.
+However, it is also a prominent yoga myth.
+Yoga is all about the sacred union of individual consciousness with higher consciousness.
 Mantra chanting and Japa indeed come from Indian roots but it only helps in increasing your focus and bringing you awareness.
 Even though yoga has an element of spirituality in it, it also encourages you to live up to your fullest potential in a holistic way.

 4. Only women and young can practice yoga

 Yoga is for everyone irrespective of their age, gender, religion, or caste.
 You might see more women in comparison to males in the class, but that doesn’t mean that men are not allowed in the yoga studio.